xuqi2024/openflexure-microscope/docs/wiring_manual.md

 ## Connect the camera {pagestep}

-* For a USB webcam, plug the USB cable into a USB port on a PC or a Reaspberry Pi.
+* For a USB webcam, plug the USB cable into a USB port on a PC or a Raspberry Pi.
 Open a camera app to view the camera preview and capture pictures.
 * For a Raspberry Pi camera, insert the ribbon cable from the optics module into the camera port of a Rasberry Pi, ensuring the contacts are on the opposite side from the clasp.
 There are [detailed instructions on the Rasbperry Pi website](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/2).
 Use the Raspberry Pi camera app or the Openflexure software to view the camera preview and capture pictures.

 ## Connect the LED power {pagestep}